 Computer Technology at WSU is an interdisciplinary program.
 Students have the opportunity to take engineering technology and computer science courses.
 This exposes students to more faculty members, more cutting edge technology, and more ideas.
 While students cross-train they also have the opportunity to work with students from both departments, so they graduate with an extended “personal network” as well.

 Wayne State students pursuing a Bachelor's of Science in Computer Technology may have the option of taking classes at the Advanced Technology Center or at the Schoolcraft Center.
-Contact Tracy Fahl Castle, Engineering Technology advisor, at firstname.lastname@example.org or 313-577-0802 for additional information.
+Contact Joyce Lien, Engineering Technology advisor, at firstname.lastname@example.org or 313-577-0800 for additional information.